Neighborhood Nursery

 Competitor Analysis Snapshot

-I created three personas to capture diverse gardening experiences across age, profession, and goals.
+I created three personas to represent the diverse needs of potential customers across age, profession, and goals.
 Paired with user stories, these personas ensured the design addressed practical needs and motivations.

 Personas